LinuxBeaver/DEPRECATED_GIMP_3_GEGL_PLUGIN_BUNKER/README.md

 4. Glow Stick lost its ability to call gegl:bloom
 5. Sparkle lost its dropshadow and had its graph rewritten
 6. Rock Text 2 had a domain smooth removed and replaced with mean-curvature-blur; a virtually unnoticable change but it had to happen because gegl:crop left.
 7. Clouds had its graph rewritten.
-There could be micro changes because of this that I don't know asbout.
+There could be micro changes because of this that I don't know about, but it looks the same.

 ### A few technical new features/upgrades happened